MaggieCampo/aztinstaller/README.md

 - Windows 10 or 11
 - User executing the installer must have the abiltity to run as administrator
 - Write access to the folder where the installer executable is located
+- Disable Virus Protection and other security blockers to ensure all executables are permitted to complete.

 ### To install